American imperialism: Unified combatant command

-Dick Cheney, who served as Secretary of Defense during the end of the Cold War, announced: "The strategic command, control and communication system should continue to evolve toward a joint global structure…" The continuation of the strategic pattern implied for some that "the United States would hold to its accidental hegemony."
-In 1998, the UCC determined the Soviet "succession": the former Soviet Republics in Europe and the whole of Russia were assigned to the USEUCOM and those of the Central Asia to the USCENTCOM.
-USEUCOM stretched from the Atlantic to the Pacific.
+Dick Cheney served as Secretary of Defense during the end of the Cold War, and afterwards recommended, "The strategic command, control and communication system should continue to evolve toward a joint global structure..."
+In 1998, the US assigned Russia, the former Soviet Republics and its former satellite states in Europe to EUCOM and those of the Central Asia to CENTCOM.